 How to Use RSO

 If you want to use RSO for a medical condition, it’s always a good idea to seek the advice of a medical professional before beginning a treatment regimen.
-The problem is many physicians are unwilling to acknowledge the potential benefits of cannabis as a form of treatment.
+While many physicians aren’t well versed on the medical uses of cannabis, now that a majority of states have medical marijuana programs, more and more are becoming versed in the science of the endocannabinoid system—so you should be able find a doctor who can help.

 If you choose to follow the dosage instructions recommended by Rick Simpson, remember they haven’t been medically researched—but they have been used by thousands of people.
 Dosages can vary from person to person depending on many factors, including the potency of the oil.
-As with any cannabis treatment, proceed at your discretion.
+As with any cannabis treatment, proceed at your discretion and “start low and go slow” when finding your optimal dose.

 The goal of the Rick Simpson method is to gradually increase the amount of oil consumed each day, over 90 days.